 When to Contact a Medical Professional

-Prompt treatment of RA with currently available medicines decreases the risk of developing Felty syndrome.
+Prompt treatment of RA with currently recommended medicines markedly decreases the risk of developing Felty syndrome.

 Seropositive rheumatoid arthritis (RA); Felty's syndrome